 Don’t Forget To Check Your Statements

-If you commit to following these 7 simple tips on a regular basis, there is a good chance that you’ll never make a late payment again.
-However, if you slip up on just one of these steps a bill could slip through the cracks!
+If you commit to following these 7 simple tips on a regular basis, especially by using a bill pay checklist, there is a good chance that you’ll never make a late payment again.
+However, if you make a mistake on just one of these steps a bill could slip through the cracks.

-Late payments can severely impact your credit score.
+Remember, late payments can severely impact your credit score.
 That damage could cost you thousands or tens of thousands of dollars on something as simple as a home mortgage.
 Don’t fall victim to a late payment.
-Get your system working for you today!
+Get your system working for you today.

 How do you make sure you never pay a bill late?
 Do you have any other tips or tricks you’d like to share?
 I’d love to hear them!